...

 Amble along lanes lined with locally owned shops.
 Linger over dinner at a table overlooking a waterfall, lake or canal, then unwind in a quaint B&B. Ontario’s many small towns and cities are havens of relaxation.

 Take in a play or build a sandcastle on the beach in Grand Bend (www.grandbend.com).
 Explore one of the most popular small towns in the province, Niagara-on-the-Lake (www.niagaraonthelake.com), enjoy a spa day in Grafton (www.steannes.com) or unwind at one of Almonte’s many festivals (www.lanarkcountytourism.com).
-And delve into Ontario’s intriguing history at sites like the Diefenbunker: Canada’s Cold War Museum in Carp (www.diefenbunker.ca), the Canadian Warplane Heritage Museum in Mount Hope (www.warplane.com) and the Canadian Transportation Museum and Heritage Village in Kingsville.
+Delve into Ontario’s intriguing history at sites like the Diefenbunker: Canada’s Cold War Museum in Carp (www.diefenbunker.ca), the Canadian Warplane Heritage Museum in Mount Hope (www.warplane.com) and the Canadian Transportation Museum and Heritage Village in Kingsville.

 Enjoy Waterfront Views